kalfasyan/plakakia/README.md

 *Python image tiling library for image processing, object detection, etc.*

 **DISCLAIMER**: This is a work in progress.
+⚠️ When executed, the `make_some_tiles` script removes the following folders from the current location: ['tiles/', 'output/', 'annotations/', 'images/', 'logs/']

 ![Alt text](logo/logo.png?raw=true "This is a \"plakaki\", meaning tile in Greek.")